 Descendants of Jean GOUSMAN, fils (c1729-1790s)

 Jean, fils, son of Jean Gousman, père and Marie Granielle of St.-Nicolas, Andalusia, Spain, was the widower of Marie Barrieau of Port-Royal and the husband of Rose Bonnevie dit Beaumont of Île Royale when he came to Louisiana in 1785.
-His second wife died at San Bernardo in October 1791, and Jean, fils, now in his early 60s, remarried again--his third marriage--to Brigitte, daughter of Acadian Charles Trahan and widow of Étienne Landry and Philippe Boudier, at either San Bernardo or New Orleans soon after Rose died.
+His second wife died at San Bernardo in October 1791.
+Their daughter Rosalie Charlotte married into the Lefevre family.
+Jean, fils, in his early 60s, remarried again--his third marriage--to Brigitte, daughter of Acadian Charles Trahan and widow of Étienne Landry and Philippe Boudier, at either San Bernardo or New Orleans soon after Rose died.
 Brigitte gave him another son, who survived childhood, created a family of his own, and, like his father, married three times.
 But the son did not remain in the New Orleans/St. Bernard Parish area.

 NON-ACADIAN FAMILIES in LOUISIANA

 Gusman or Guzman is a fairly common Hispanic surname, so it is no surprise that members of the family settled in Spanish Louisiana:

 The Gusman/Guzmans were Isleños who settled at San Bernardo in the late 1770s.
 They were neighbors, then, of Jean Gousman of Andalusia, who probably was not their kin.